-- Note: You do not need to petition for a Temporary Firearms Restraining Order to obtain a one-year GVRO, you may apply separately so long as you attend the hearing that will be scheduled within 21 days of filing your petition and that you serve the subject of the petition with a notice of the hearing.
+- Note: You do not need to petition for a temporary Gun Violence Restraining Order to obtain a one-year GVRO, you may apply separately so long as you attend the hearing that will be scheduled within 21 days of filing your petition and that the subject of the petition is served with a notice of the hearing.

 - A one-year GVRO may be issued by a Superior Court after a hearing if your petition shows by “clear and convincing evidence that the subject poses a significant danger of injury to self or others” by having access to a firearm, and that the removal of firearms is necessary to prevent injury, after the subject of the petition has the opportunity to respond to the order.

 - When attending the hearing, bring any documents (see list below) that help prove the reasons you think a one-year GVRO (Form GV-130) is necessary.
 Also bring 2 copies of all GVRO forms filed with the court, including the Proof of Service, if applicable.
 Some of the documents and other evidence that may help your case include:

 - Witnesses or written statements from witnesses (use form MC-030)

 - Medical or police reports

 - A threatening letter, email, or telephone message

 - During the hearing, the court will assess the following criteria to determine whether to issue a one-year GVRO:

 - A recent threat or act of violence directed toward self or others

 - A violation of a domestic violence emergency protective order that is in effect at the time the court is considering the petition

 - A recent violation of an unexpired domestic violence protective order